If you’ve access to high-speed fiber connections from Google and AT&T, you are supposed to confuse about choosing between the two.

 3. Plans Pricing

 The budget can be a troublesome factor if it exceeds the allotted limit.
-Yet, with AT&T and Google Fiber options, you are in a better position to select something that agrees with your pocket.
+Yet, with AT&T and Google Fiber options, you are better positioned to select something that agrees with your pocket.

 4. Installation & Additional Cost